-Due to the fact that MünchenerHyp is a trading book institution - only for futures - it uses a special application to control potential risks in this area on an intra-day basis.
+Due to the fact that MünchenerHyp is a trading book institution - only for futures - it uses a special application to control potential risks in this area on an intraday basis.
 Furthermore, these trades are also integrated into our normal reporting.
-The standard method is used to determine equity requirements for market price risks in the trading book.
-The trading book contained no exposure to risk as of 31 December 2014.
+The standard method is used to determine own funds requirements for market price risks in the trading book.
+The trading book contained no exposure to risk at any time in 2015.